 Jen has served both major parties at the highest levels around policy research, development, communication, and oversight.
 Working as a nonpartisan career civil servant for the Trump White House in the Office of Management and Budget, her work included making annual apportionments of over a billion dollars and managing budget accounts of several agencies.
 In Congress as Professional Staff for the Democratic controlled U.S. House of Representatives Committee on Ways and Means Majority, Jen wrote legislation, advised the Chairman and Congresspeople, and provided messaging research and support.
 As a policy lead at the Center for Medicare and Medicaid Innovation she designed and tested major healthcare reforms.

-Outside of the federal government, Jen has spearheaded policy and advocacy efforts for a global anti-violence and social justice nonprofit and served the United Nations in East Africa, where she worked to reach the UN Millennium Development Goals and address gender-based violence for the UN Refugee Agency.
+Outside of the federal government, Jen founded and spearheaded policy and advocacy efforts for BMoreLoved, a global anti-violence and social justice nonprofit.
+She also served the United Nations in East Africa, where she worked to reach the UN Millennium Development Goals and address gender-based violence for the UN Refugee Agency.